A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Abstract

 \section{Abstract}

-In the current era of social media and generative AI, an ability to automatically assess the credibility of online social media content is of tremendous importance.
-Credibility assessment is fundamentally based on aggregating credibility signals, which refer to small units of information, such as content factuality, bias, or a presence of persuasion techniques, into an overall credibility score.
-Credibility signals provide a more granular, more easily explainable and widely utilizable information in contrast to currently predominant fake news detection, which utilizes various (mostly latent) features.
-A growing body of research on automatic credibility assessment and detection of credibility signals can be characterized as highly fragmented and lacking mutual interconnections.
-This issue is even more prominent due to a lack of an up-to-date overview of research works on automatic credibility assessment.
-In this survey, we provide such systematic and comprehensive literature review of {\includedTotal} research papers while focusing on textual credibility signals and Natural Language Processing (NLP), which undergoes a significant advancement due to Large Language Models (LLMs).
-While positioning the NLP research into the context of other multidisciplinary research works, we tackle with approaches for credibility assessment as well as with 9 categories of credibility signals (we provide a thorough analysis for 3 of them, namely: 1) factuality, subjectivity and bias, 2) persuasion techniques and logical fallacies, and 3) claims and veracity).
-Following the description of the existing methods, datasets and tools, we identify future challenges and opportunities, while paying a specific attention to recent rapid development of generative AI.
+In the age of social media and generative AI, the ability to automatically assess the credibility of online content has become increasingly critical, complementing traditional approaches to false information detection.
+Credibility assessment relies on aggregating diverse credibility signals -- small units of information, such as content subjectivity, bias, or a presence of persuasion techniques -- into a final credibility label/score.
+However, current research in automatic credibility assessment and credibility signals detection remains highly fragmented, with many signals studied in isolation and lacking integration.
+Notably, there is a scarcity of approaches that detect and aggregate multiple credibility signals simultaneously.
+These challenges are further exacerbated by the absence of a comprehensive and up-to-date overview of research works that connects these research efforts under a common framework and identifies shared trends, challenges, and open problems.
+In this survey, we address this gap by presenting a systematic and comprehensive literature review of {\includedTotal} research papers, focusing on textual credibility signals within the field of Natural Language Processing (NLP), which undergoes a rapid transformation due to advancements in Large Language Models (LLMs).
+While positioning the NLP research into the the broader multidisciplinary landscape, we examine both automatic credibility assessment methods as well as the detection of nine categories of credibility signals.
+We provide an in-depth analysis of three key categories: 1) factuality, subjectivity and bias, 2) persuasion techniques and logical fallacies, and 3) check-worthy and fact-checked claims.
+In addition to summarising existing methods, datasets, and tools, we outline future research direction and emerging opportunities, with particular attention to evolving challenges posed by generative AI.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Computing methodologies~Natural language processing} \ccsdesc[300]{Human-centered computing~Social media}